Tramon Williams: 2015

-On March 16, 2015, the Cleveland Browns signed Williams to a three-year, $21 million contract that includes $10 million guaranteed and a signing bonus of $1.5 million.
+On March 16, 2015, the Cleveland Browns signed Williams to a three–year, $21.00 million contract that includes $10.00 million guaranteed and an initial signing bonus of $1.50 million.

-Throughout training camp, he competed against Justin Gilbert for a job as a starting cornerback.
-Head coach Mike Pettine named Williams the starting cornerback to start the regular season, opposite Joe Haden.
+He training camp slated as the No. 2 cornerback, but received competition for the role from 2014 first–round pick Justin Gilbert.
+Head coach Mike Pettine officially listed Williams the No. 2 starting cornerback to begin the regular season, opposite de facto No. 1 cornerback Joe Haden.